 This information is used by these Councils/ Housing Associations to assess applications for housing, including those who maybe homeless or at risk of becoming homeless, and to assess your housing need within the choice based lettings service.

-Where housing is provide by other registered providers they may see your information when you bid on their properties and will use this information to manage your bid.
+Where housing is provided by other registered providers they may see your information when you bid on their properties and will use this information to manage your bid.

 How long is my information kept?

-In general most housing records are held for 6 years after the file is closed, for example, after the end of a tenancy the file will be closed and kept for a minimum of 6 years, some files are held for longer, e.g. 12 – 15 years if there are legal matters involved.
+In general most housing records are held for 6 years after the file is closed.
+For example, after the end of a tenancy the file will be closed and kept for a minimum of 6 years.
+Some files are held for longer, for example, 12 – 15 years, if there are legal matters involved.

 You have the right to have incorrect information corrected – please let the Housing Advice and Options team know of any changes to your details, especially your contact details – as it is your responsibility to ensure they are correct.
 The Team can be contacted here: